 Few people realize just how common of a problem hair loss is for women.
 Studies have shown us that nearly one in three women will experience some level of hair loss in their lifetime.
 Unlike male patients who generally lose hair in isolated areas, many women lose hair uniformly across their scalp.
 This makes early detection difficult.
-Located in Carmel and Greenwood, Hamilton Facial Plastic Surgery, led by double board-certified facial plastic surgeon Mark M. Hamilton, M.D., F.A.C.S., treats hair loss for women who live in and around Indianapolis, IN.
+Located in Carmel and Greenwood, Hamilton Facial Plastic Surgery, led by double board-certified facial plastic surgeon Mark M. Hamilton, M.D., F.A.C.S., treats hair loss for women who live in and around Indianapolis, Indiana.

 Emotional Consequences of Female Hair Loss